syncfusion-content/javascript-docs/js/api/ejDiagram.md

 <ts name = "ej.datavisualization.Diagram.ScaleConstraints "/>

-Defines how the image of the background is to be scaled.
+Defines how the background image should be scaled/stretched

 <table class="props">
     <thead>